 Take a look at this thumbnail.
 The sheep are approaching the pup from behind him, coming purposefully, with some speed, and as a tight group.
 The pup's body shows some concern; he has slowed his pace, lowered his body a little, and curves his body to face them slightly.

 I can tell you that the humans in this equation were a little nervous as we watched the approach of the sheep.
-Kathy was recording the video, and I was close to the pup, ready to step in between him and the sheep if he had needed that support.
+I was close to the pup, ready to step in between him and the sheep if he had needed that support.
 It is absolutely my job to keep this pup safe, emotionally and physically, so that he is positively reinforced as he begins his relationship with his new sheep.

 We are only about ten minutes into this new exposure of the sheep to the pups, but the sheep are gaining confidence and become a little more assertive than the pup would like them to be, so instead of simply stopping, he travels across and in front of them.
 This is a more considerable pushback on his part, and the sheep get the message.

 I'll share more about Katie's experiences with her pups and Aspen in another blog, but for now, here is an example of an early introduction of pups to livestock that could not have gone better, and that is no accident!
 You are watching the result of purposeful training in the past, which supported both the pups and the sheep in this situation and our presence as trainers in the moment.